fndomariano/faq/README.md

 # FAQ

 This project I made to learn a few about Laravel Framework.
-It consists an application to make questions and answers like a FAQ.
+It consists of an application to make questions and answers like an FAQ.

 ## Install

 Currently, this project runs only in localhost.
 To configure in your computer follow the steps below.

 a) Up the Docker containers
 ```bash